Stand with girls

 Education is one of the strongest and surest ways to end child marriage.
 By making sure every girl has the opportunity to go to – and complete – school, we are creating a world where girls have choices and opportunities to shape their own futures.

 That’s why Plan International is working with girls in communities where child marriage occurs to make sure they know their rights.
 We’re supporting families to understand the risks of child marriage and to make sure girls’ voices are heard and valued.
 We also advocate to governments and policy-makers to ensure child marriage is outlawed, to help shift attitudes at a national level.

-Stand with incredible girls and young women like Memory, Matu* & Sravani
+Stand with incredible girls and young women like Matu*, Sravani and Chanda

 “When I got married, I had to leave school in order to take care of my husband.
 He was 35 and I was just 12 years old.”